adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/custom.md

   ![AAD B2C Create Flow - Add a Directory][img45]

-* Click on the tick to create the directory.
+* Click the tick to create the directory.
 As noted, this process will take a couple of minutes to complete.

 This creates a new tenant for you to manage.
-If you go back to your [Azure Portal][portal] and click on your name (top right corner), you will note that there is a new DIRECTORY entry for your B2C tenant.
+If you go back to your [Azure Portal][portal] and click your name (top right corner), you will note that there is a new DIRECTORY entry for your B2C tenant.
 This is where you will be managing your B2C tenant.